phenopackets/phenopacket-schema/docs/basics.rst

 to a phenotypic feature, such as `Arachnodactyly <https://hpo.jax.org/app/browse/term/HP:0001166>`_, that is the component of a disease, such as `Marfan syndrome <https://hpo.jax.org/app/browse/disease/OMIM:154700>`_.
 The Phenopacket proposed here is designed to support `deep phenotyping <https://www.ncbi.nlm.nih.gov/pubmed/22504886>`_, a process wherein individual components of each phenotype are observed and documented.
-The phenoptypes may be constitutional or those related to a sample (such as from a biopsy).
+The phenotypes may be constitutional or those related to a sample (such as from a biopsy).